Guillaume-Lachapelle/SOEN321-Project/README.md

 ## Running the Attacks

+The datasets are stored in the `datasets/` directory.

 Each attack has its own file.
 Follow the instructions below to execute them in the Visual Studio terminal:

 1. **DoS Attack**: